Esri/calcite-design-system/conventions/Accessibility/AccessibilityRoles.md

 ## 2. grid

 The `grid` role contains one or more rows of cells.
 The position of each cell is significant and can be focused using keyboard input.
+[Learn more about the grid role](https://www.w3.org/TR/wai-aria-1.1/#grid).

 ### Example